TWKB/Specification/twkb.md

 	a 4 byte integer holding number of vertex-points in linestrings

 PointArray:
-If this is top level of TWKB:
+* If this is top level of TWKB:<br>
-	first vertex point coordinates as 4 byte integers:
+	first vertex point coordinates as 4 byte integers:<br>
-		INT32 x ndims
+		INT32 x ndims<br>
-	the rest follows delta value array rules (see below) If this is a nested Linestring (MultiLinestring or GeometryCollection follows delta value array rules (see below)
+	the rest follows delta value array rules, see below *If this is a nested Linestring (MultiLinestring or GeometryCollection)<br>
+	follows delta value array rules, see below

 #### Type 3, Polygon
 UINT32 holding the id of the Polygon